wallarm/product-documentation/docs/latest/user-guides/rules/backup.md

 To protect yourself from accidentally misconfigured or deleted rules, you can backup your current custom ruleset.

-!!! info "Access to the ruleset backup"
-    The custom ruleset backup feature is disabled by default.
-To use it, please send request to [support@wallarm.com](mailto:support@wallarm.com).

 There are the following rule backup options:

 * Automatic backup creation after each [custom ruleset build](compiling.md).
 The number of automatic backups is limited to 7: for each day when you change the rules several times, only the last backup is kept.